hindutva/hindutva.github.io/content/main/books/chapekar_autobio.md

 upon it further in this place.
 In short, we did not at all like the wordy warfare that went on between the two parties.

-### WE STRUCK TWO REFORMERS
+### WE STRUCK TW REFORMERS
-We two brothers, therefore, thought that the chastisement of fome prominent individual from amongst the reformers would be conducive to the furtherance (of the cause of the orthodox party).
+We two brothers, therefore, thought that the chastisement of some prominent individua from amongst the reformers would be conducive to the furtherance (of the cause of the orthodox part).
-From the very first, we entertained a violent grudge against the Sudharak newspaper, but as we were not able to put our thoughts into execution while Agarkar edited that paper, that sinner escaped (chastisement) at our hands.
-Being, however, inspired with a strong desire to do something on this occasion, we determined to pounce upon either of the two editors of that paper whom we might be able to catch, and with that object in view we watched for an ipportunity.
-This newspaper always speaks ill of the orthodox party and their way.
-Its articles have a tendency to produce misapprehension in the minds of the people respecting the Dharma Shastras by placing different interpretations on the precepts contained in them.
-Being backed by Englishmen, it makes use of such violent language as would wound the feelings of all true lovers of religion.
-It is impossible for me to describe the state of our minds when we read this paper.
+From the very first, we entertained a violent grudge against the Sudharak newspaper, but a we were not able to put our thoughts into execution while Agarkar edited that paper, tha sinner escaped (chastisement) at our hands.
+Being, however, inspired with a strong desire to d something on this occasion, we determined to pounce upon either of the two editors of that paper whom we might be able to catch, and with that object in view we watched for an ipportunity.
+Thi newspaper always speaks ill of the orthodox party and their way.
+Its articles have a tendency t produce misapprehension in the minds of the people respecting the Dharma Shastras by placin different interpretations on the precepts contained in them.
+Being backed by Englishmen, it makes use of such violent language as would wound the feelings of all true lovers of religin

+It is impossibl for
+me to describe the state of our minds when we read this paper.
 On some occasions our wrath was so uncontrollable that we burnt the issues of that paper.
-But as that mode of punishment was. not calculated to pacify our feelings, we began to think of inflicting corporal chastisement.
+But as that mode of punishment was not calculated to pacify our feelings, we began to think of inflicting corporal chastisement.
 As the reflection that the editors were our castemen used to generate compassion in our minds, we resolved that instead of capital punishment they should receive some ordinary chastisement.
 Then a letter of warning was to be sent to them.
 If they took that warning, well and good.
 If not, no pity was to be shown to them.
 We, accordingly, marked their houses and watched (their movement).

+One
-One day we were informed that there was to be a Sanskrit performance at the Anandobhava Theatre, and we thought that both the editors would be present there on the occasion.
+day we were informed that there was to be a Sanskrit performance at the Anandobhava Theatre, and we thought that both the editors would be present there on the occasion.
 But that day things did not take the turn we wished.
 We next learnt that the students of the Bhave School were to give a